What goes well with everything from roasted veggie bowls to pasta, sandwich, chips, falafel and even fruit? The answer is: homemade oil-free hummus.

 - Ready in 5 minutes & made from staple foods

 - Completes many plant-based dishes

 - Kid-friendly and nutrient-rich

 Although we’re not super strict on the “oil-free thing”, there are a couple of important reasons why it’s generally a good thing to keep added oils low.
 Here’s an in-depth article on this subject!

-And for those who haven’t had a great experience consuming legumes and get bloated once they do, easing your way into eating more fiber by making oil-free hummus is a great idea!
+And for those who haven’t had a great experience consuming legumes and get bloated once they do, easing your way into eating more fiber by making whole food plant-based hummus without added oil is a great idea!
 The fiber is broken down which makes it easier for your digestion.

 Simple Oil-Free Hummus Ingredients

 - Chickpeas — the protein- and fiber-rich base for our oil-free hummus.